Hammerton History, Family Crest & Coats of Arms

 Early History of the Hammerton family

-Another 161 words (12 lines of text) covering the years 1629 and 1647 are included under the topic Early Hammerton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hammerton research.
+Another 81 words (6 lines of text) covering the years 1629 and 1647 are included under the topic Early Hammerton History in all our PDF Extended History products and printed products wherever possible.

 Hammerton Spelling Variations